NujjA/Cow-Herding-Final/README.md

 python 3.6.4 via Anaconda

 ## 2. Runnable files:
+Output Notebook - A Jupyter notebook where you can easily change the number of episodes and steps per episode to see the resulting output.

 run.py - Runs a visualization in the web browser.
 Probably the best way to see the agents at work.
 Change the number/type of agents at the bottom of server.py where it says ### Change number of agents here! ###.
 For best results, please keep teams of two agents since that's what the Q table is trained on.

 collect_data.py - This is what I used to collect my data.
 Runs 3000 episodes with a team of two Random Agents, 3000 episodes with a team of Plan Agents, and 3000 episodes with a team of two Monte Carlo agents.
 Exports data to csv.